- Find It

 Health Reference Center: Provides clear and comprehensive information on conditions and diseases, health and wellness, mental health, and the human body.

 Health Source: Nursing/Academic Edition (EBSCO): Provides over 500 scholarly full-text journals focusing on many medical disciplines.
 Coverage of nursing and allied health is particularly strong.

 HeritageQuest (for access inside the library, click here): A comprehensive treasury of American genealogical sources—rich in unique primary sources, local and family histories, and finding aids, with coverage dating back to the 1700s.

 Hoopla: Access thousands of movies, television shows, music albums and audiobooks, all available for mobile and desktop use.
-Digital content from Hollywood studios, major-label record companies and publishers can be borrowed for instant streaming or temporary downloading to smartphones, tablets and computers.
+Digital content from Hollywood studios, major-label record companies and publishers can be borrowed for instant streaming to smartphones, tablets, and computers, or for temporary downloading to smartphones and tablets.
+Note: Streaming requires continuous access to an Internet connection via wireless, ethernet, or cellular data plan.
 Visit www.hoopladigital.com to sign up for an account with your valid Princeton Public Library card number, or visit your device's app store to download the free hoopla mobile app.
 Check out a maximum of 10 items per month (borrow audiobooks for 21 days, music albums for 7 days, and movies/television shows for 2 to 3 days).
 No overdue fees; items are automatically returned to the library at the end of the lending period.